phpreboot/website/contribution-guide.md

 ### Generating keys

-Laravel use unique key for its internal encrytion feature.
-We need to generate a unique key, which can be done with following command.
+Laravel use an unique key for its internal encryption feature and we need to generate it, by running the following command:

 ```bash
 php artisan key:generate